I’m Lindsey!

 As a licensed social worker specializing in financial therapy, and a wife and mom of two, I bring unique experience, both personally and professionally, to understanding how to live a life full of health and wealth.

-I started Coping with Lindsey as a creative way to share resources and provide helpful information.
+I started Financial Self-Care as a creative way to share resources and provide helpful information.
 And I’m honored to be part of your journey!

 After receiving my undergraduate degree in psychology, I went on to earn my Master’s in Social Work.
 I’m currently licensed in Minnesota as a Licensed Graduate Social Worker (LGSW) and am a Certified Financial Social Worker and Coach.